AjayKumar049/Front-end-Assignment/README.md

 Assignment 21 - Make api Call and log or load the data on the page, if possible transform the response of the API Using js and html.

 Assignment 22 - Example on Event Bubbling in Javascript.

+Assignment 23 - Example on Event Capturing in Javascript .